Nadeem014-r/100-Days-DSA-CPP/README.md

 ## 🚀 Algorithm Used: Euclid's Algorithm
 Euclid’s Algorithm is based on the principle:
 Added the updated solution file in day8/solution.cpp.
-- Moving ahead with more number-based problems tomorrow inshaAllah!!!🚀
+- Moving ahead with more number-based problems tomorrow inshaAllah.🚀